mahoney1/docs/commercialpaper-query-tutorial.md

 In the [Commercial Paper tutorial](url), we saw how to execute transactions that typify the lifecycle of a commercial paper lifecycle.

-The aim of this tutorial, is to add query transaction functions to the smart contract, redeploy the contract, and show interaction from client applications.
+The aim of this tutorial, is to add query transaction functions to the Commercial Paper smart contract, redeploy (upgrade) the modified contract, and show interaction from client applications.
 One example of this, is to trace the history of transactions executed during the lifecycle of the commercial paper.

-We'll be using the IBM Blockchain Platform VSCode Exension - and the new Fabric programming model and SDK features - to complete these tasks.
+We'll be using the IBM Blockchain Platform VSCode Extension - and the new Fabric programming model and SDK features - to complete these tasks.

 ## Background
 There is a fantastic description of the Commercial Paper use case scenario in the latest [Fabric Developing Applications]( https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html) docs and the scenario depicted there makes fascinating reading.
-In short,  its a way for large institutional buyers to obtain funds, to meet short-term debt obligations.
+In short,  its a way for large institutions/organisations to obtain funds, to meet short-term debt obligations - and a chance for investors to to get return on investment.

 The scenario uses employees transacting (queries in this case) as participants from their respective organisations, MagnetoCorp and DigiBank.
+We'll extend the lifecycle of the commercial paper, by involving a third investor, Hedgematic - purely to show more historical data.

 ## Pre-requisites